davekilian/notate.js/doc/format.markdown

 Don't forget to talk about notes, chords, and things that affect both.

+## `begin`able Objects

+### `tuplet`

+`begin: 'tuplet'` draws a tuplet above the notes it groups.
+The `beats` parameter contains the text to draw on the tuplet bar.

+For example, the following three notes will be grouped into a triplet:

+    { begin: 'tuplet', beats: '3' },

+    { show: 'note', length: 'eighth', pitch: 'C4' },
+    { show: 'note', length: 'eighth', pitch: 'C5' },
+    { show: 'note', length: 'eighth', pitch: 'C6' },

+    { end: 'tuplet' },

+Note that, if you're adding an irregular rhythm to a group of notes that is already barred together, you can use the `beats` parameter of the `begin:
+'bar'` command described below to draw an irregular rhythm above the bar.

 ## TODO

 Would we ever want to nest group objects?
 If so, we need a `named: ` parameter